Inexact Tensor Methods and Their Application to Stochastic Convex Optimization: Introduction

-\pd{ As a corollary, we propose a stochastic tensor method for stochastic convex optimization problems in the online and offline settings.
-The idea of the algorithm is to sample in each iteration mini-batches of derivatives up to the order $p$ and use them to construct regularized stochastic Taylor expansion.
-For the resulting method we prove sublinear $O(1/k^p)$ convergence rate and corresponding $O(\e^{-\ag{1/}p})$ iteration complexity, which are the same as for the deterministic tensor methods.
-Interestingly, we show that to reach this, the sufficient mini-batch size decreases as the order of the derivative increases. }
+where $\bar{R}$ is defined in \eqref{eq:assumption_bound_x}.
+Based on the above convergence rate estimates, we obtain conditions on the inexactnesses $\delta_i$, $i=1, 2, \ldots, p$ of the derivatives that are sufficient for the proposed inexact methods to have the same convergence rate as their exact counterparts.

-We also consider a particular case $p=3$, for which in the spirit of \cite{nesterov2019implementable}, we describe how to implement the resulting inexact tensor method.
+As a corollary, we propose stochastic non-accelerated and accelerated tensor methods for stochastic convex optimization problems in the online and offline settings.
+The idea of the algorithms is to sample in each iteration mini-batches of derivatives up to the order $p$ and use them to construct a regularized inexact Taylor expansion.
+Using Hoeffding Tensor concentration inequality, we estimate mini-batch sizes for each derivative that are sufficient for the whole method to achieve accuracy $\e$ in the same number of iterations as the exact method requires.
+For the non-accelerated method these mini-batch sizes are $O\left(\e^{-2(p+1-i) /p}\right)$, $i=1, 2, \ldots, p$ and for the accelerated method they are $O(\e^{-2})$ for $i=1$ and $O\left(\e^{-2(p+1-i)/(p+1)}\right)$, $i=2, \ldots, p$.
+Interestingly, the higher is the derivative order, the smaller batch size turns out to be sufficient.

-In the case of third-order scheme we need $O(\e^{-2})$ calculations of stochastic gradients, only $O(\e^{-4/3})$ calculations of stochastic Hessians and none computations of third-order derivatives, since we can use Nesterov's auto-differentiation trick \cite{nesterov2019implementable}.
-In our paper we will assume that one can choose sizes of sample sets such that for small $\kappa_1, \kappa_2, \kappa_3 > 0$:
+We also consider a particular case $p=3$, for which, in the spirit of \cite{nesterov2019implementable}, we describe how to implement the resulting inexact tensor methods.